paluh/purescript-jaws/README.md

 # purescript-jaws

-Simple validation library...
+Simple validation library.
+Experimental phase.

-Picture is worth a thousend words... and is cheaper than real docs:
+Picture is worth a thousand words... and is cheaper than real docs ;-)

    ```purescript